Degrees & Certificates

 Required Educational/Professional Background

-To enroll for the Master's degree, students must hold a four-year bachelor's degree.
+To enroll for a master's degree, students must hold a four-year bachelor's degree.
 While no specific undergraduate major is required, undergraduates with strong quantitative backgrounds such as mathematics, engineering, computer science, and physics are encouraged to apply.
 Students must have completed *pre-requisite coursework in the following areas:

 - Calculus and Differential Equations